 Why Clearing Clutter Matters

-We all know that when our space is organized and clean it’s easier to focus on the task at hand.
+For most of us when our space is organized and clean it’s easier to focus on the task at hand.

 But we don’t often think about the flip side: